 A chopped salad is a great way to get all of your favorite salad ingredients into one bowl!
 This Mediterranean chopped salad is packed full of flavor and can easily be customized to fit your taste.
 The dressing is simple to make and uses common ingredients that you probably already have in your pantry.
 I like to serve my chopped salad with some grilled chicken for a complete meal.
 This salad will last in the fridge for about three days, making it perfect for meal prep!

 - Tomato Avocado Cucumber Salad

-If you’ve tried this healthy-ish feel good Mediterranean Chopped Salad recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
-I would love to hear about your experience making it.
-And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!
+If you try this feel good Mediterranean Chopped Salad recipe or any other recipe on Feel Good Foodie, then don’t forget to rate the recipe and leave a comment below!
+It helps others who are thinking of making the recipe.
+We would love to hear about your experience making it.
+And if you snapped some shots, share it on Instagram so we can repost on Stories!

 Mediterranean Chopped Salad

 - 2 heads romaine lettuce chopped, about 6 cups

 - 15 ounce can chickpeas drained and rinsed

 - ¼ cup crumbled feta cheese